-Window element Description Data Source Name Type a unique name to identify the data source.
-Only letters, numbers, and the underscore character must be used in the data source name.
-If you use UTF-8 characters, make sure that the locale on the Impact Server where the data source is saved is set to the UTF-8 character encoding.
-Data Source Settings Mediator Class Name The following class name appears in this field: com.micromuse.dsa.snmpdsa.Snmp SNMP Agent Settings Host Name If you are creating this data source for use with the standard data-handling functions AddDataItem and GetByFilter, enter the host name or IP address.
+Window element Description Host Name If you are creating this data source for use with the standard data-handling functions AddDataItem and GetByFilter, enter the host name or IP address.
 If you are creating this data source for use with the new SNMP functions, accept the default value.
 Read Community Type the name of the SNMP read community.
 The default is public.
 Write Community Type the name of the SNMP write community.
 The default is public Timeout Type or select a timeout value in seconds.
-When the DSA connects to an agent associated with this data source, it waits for the specified timeout period before returning an error to Netcool/Impact.
+When the DSA connects to an agent associated with this data source, it waits for the specified timeout period before it returns an error to Netcool/Impact.
 Port If you are creating this data source for use with the standard data-handling functions AddDataItem and GetByFilter, select or enter the port number.
 If you are creating this data source for use with the new SNMP functions, accept the default value.
-Version Select the correct version, 1, 2 or 3.
-If you select SNMP version 3, the SNMP V3 section of the window activates.
-SNMP V3 User The name of an SNMP v3 authentication user.
-Authentication Protocol Select a protocol.
-The default is MD5 Authentication Password Password for the authentication user.
-Privacy Protocol Select a protocol.
-Privacy Password Type a privacy password.
-Context ID Type a context ID.
-Context Name Type a context name.